kmfcfg(1) 맨 페이지 - 윈디하나의 솔라나라

 dbfile=[dbfile]

-default is the system KMF policy database file /etc/secu‐
+fault is the system KMF policy database file /etc/security/kmf‐

 eku-none=true | false